TABLE OF CONTENTS

 Will Sessions allow states to maintain their legal marijuana programs or will he try to dismantle them?
 We do not yet know the answer to this question.
 There has to be hope instead of despair, but the way that Donald Trumps’ presidency is going so far, there is cause for concern.
 Sessions may want to please his erratic boss by being erratic himself as it relates to protecting cannabis.

 The Bipartisan Support

-If you are concerned about Jeff Sessions and his views on protecting or not protecting cannabis, visit the Cannabis Training University to learn more about marijuana legalization and the rights of citizens.
+If you are concerned about Jeff Sessions and his views on protecting or not protecting cannabis, visit the Cannabis Training University, the leading weed college to learn more about marijuana legalization and the rights of citizens.